RickEnd/stringplus/README.md

 ## Part 2.
 Partial implementation of the sprintf function

 It is necessary to implement the sprintf function from the stdio.h library:
-- The function must be placed in the s21_string.h library
+- The function must be placed in the string.h library
 - All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
 - The next partial formatting must be supported:
   - Specifiers: c, d, f, s, u, %